Aikhjarto/osm2garmin/README.md

 If you want to modify the styles yourself, you can find an explanation of the syntax here: http://wiki.openstreetmap.org/wiki/Mkgmap/help/style_rules#Element_type_definition

 TYP files define the way (shape, color) how items (streets, buildings, POI, landscape,...) are displayed on your Garmin device.
+Typically they come with style files.
-There are serveral sources like
+However, there are serveral other sources like

 * http://www.avdweb.nl/gps/garmin/improved-garmin-map-view-with-typ-files.html
 * http://www.cferrero.net/maps/guide_to_TYPs.html